Coder-asassin20/A-more-more-simple-calci/README.md

 # A-more-more-simple-calci
-Its more basic than the earlier one and does only addition. num1 = ("Enter a Number:")<br/>
+Its more basic than the earlier one and does only addition.<br/>
+num1 = ("Enter a Number:")<br/>
 num2 = ("Enter the another Number:")<br/>
 result = int(num1) + int(num2)<br/>